kebaldwi/DNAC-TEMPLATES/LABS/LAB5-Application-Policy/README.md

 The Day-N Application Visibility page provides a quick view of application registry, device recognition method, device CBAR readiness, application observed in the network for the past 2, 24, or 48 hours, and CBAR health.

-The Application Visibility service lets Cisco DNA Center connect with external authoritative sources like Cisco, Infoblox or the Microsoft Office 365 Cloud Connector to help classify the unclassified traffic or help generate improved signatures.
-Through CBAR we can discover applications from sources such as Cisco, Infoblox, or Microsofts 0365 and catagorize them for use on our network.
+The Application Visibility service lets Cisco DNA Center connect with external authoritative sources like Cisco's NBAR Cloud, Infoblox or the Microsoft Office 365 Cloud Connector to help classify the unclassified traffic or help generate improved signatures.
+Through CBAR we can discover applications from sources such as Cisco's NBAR Cloud, Infoblox, or Microsofts 0365 and catagorize them for use on our network.
 Additionally, unclassified traffic can come from any flow that the CBAR-enabled device identifies but that is not recognized by the NBAR engine.
 In such cases, the applications that have a meaningful bit rate are reported as unclassified and can be imported and used as applications within application sets within Cisco DNA Center.

 ![json](./images/CBAR-Sources.png?raw=true "Import JSON")